-with your classmates to vith your planning. produce a play.
-Comple ete the chart to help Characters Fill in the names of your classmates who will play each role.
+Work with your classmates to produce a play.
+Complete the chart to help you with your planning.

+Characters Fill in the names of your classmates who will play each role.
 Describe the characters.
 What will each character wear?
 What will the characters say?

-Who are the char to org your i m ideas ext and ind map anise deas.
-What is the second tting?
-Describe the scene.
-Tit le First What is What is the plot?
+Who are the char As a g brainston for the t use the m rm ideas ext and tting?
+Describe the scene

+to org your i anise

+Tit le

+7

+First What is the plot?

 Then